 - Duke provides a comprehensive benefits package, which includes generous vacation time, health, dental and vision insurance, as well as employee tuition, children’s undergraduate tuition and other work/life and professional development opportunities.

 - Duke provides police officers with retirement benefits similar to other North Carolina law enforcement agencies.

-- The Duke University Police department is a well-trained, well-equipped department that is currently seeking national accreditation.
+- The Duke University Police department is a well-trained, well-equipped department that is nationally accredited.

 - Employees have access to many events and cultural opportunities from Duke basketball and the Duke University Golf Course, the only Robert Trent Jones-designed golf course in the region, to the Sarah P. Duke Gardens, the Nasher Museum of Art and more.

 - The Duke Police Department provides security and police services for hundreds of special events on campus each year, including NCAA Division I athletics and community sponsored activities.
 These events offer our members unique opportunities to provide security for dignitaries for additional compensation.

 - Duke's hometown of Durham has been ranked by U.S. News & World Report as one of the top 10 places to live – a city with vibrant research, medical and arts communities and numerous shops, restaurants and theaters.

 Applications for vacant positions with the Duke University Police Department are available through Duke Human Resources.

 For follow-up by the Duke Police recruiter, you can e-mail Jeremy Egan at email@example.com.